Liamplussquared/twitter-bot/README.md

 2. Ensure that all depenencies are installed (check `requirements.txt`)
 3. From command line, `cd` in the `bot` directory and execute `python app.py`.
 4. Once the program is running, any mentions made to the bot account (while the bot is logged in) will be replied to!

+---

+# TO-DO

+* Add tests
+* Reformat so code adheres to PEP8 standards